 Careless parties rarely want to take responsibility for their actions.
 One common defense in dog bite cases is that the victim provoked the dog and caused the attack.

-Under the pure comparative fault laws in Florida, injured parties can recover partial compensation if they’re partly responsible for their own injuries.
-Under Florida law, that’s true even if you were mostly responsible for the attack.
+Under the modified comparative fault laws in Florida, injured parties can recover partial compensation if they’re partly responsible for their own injuries.
+However, they cannot recover compensation if they are mostly at fault.

 The shared fault rule is also relevant in dog bite cases that are based on strict liability.
 If you played a role in causing the dog bite and the insurance company can prove it, your settlement or verdict will be reduced accordingly.